 By James Florence, Diamond Certified Resource Reporter

-Q: Are you a dog person or a cat person?
+Q: Are you an early bird or a night owl?

 A: An early bird—I can’t remember the last time I stayed up past 9:30pm.

 Q: What’s your favorite holiday?

 A: Thanksgiving.
 It’s like Christmas but without all the stress of buying gifts—just good food and good times with family.

 A: I like them both.
 I usually toggle between NPR, sports talk and various music stations.

 Q: What was your favorite toy as a child?

 A: My baseball.
 Give me a glove, a bat, and a ball and I was a happy kid.